 Figure A1-8: RFORx(3930) and AVSI Report Data for a 100 MHz Interfering Signal Centred at 3 930 MHz – Plotted as a Function of Reported Altitude

-Figure A1-9 shows
+Figure A1-9 shows [TBD based on updates]

-Figure A1-10 shows Observations of Section 4 Comparisons
+Figure A1-10 shows [TBD based on updates]

+Observations of Section 4 Comparisons

 When comparing the AVSI tested radio altimeter data and the Rec.
-ITU-R M.2059 within the 4200-4400 MHz frequency band, there is Comparisons of AVSI tested radio altimeter data and Rec.
-ITU-R M.2059 data within the 3750 to 3930 MHz frequency ranges show
+ITU-R M.2059 RDRx, RFORx(f0), FARx within the 4200-4400 MHz frequency band, there is [TBD based on updates]

+Comparisons of AVSI tested radio altimeter data and Rec.
+ITU-R M.2059 data within the 3750 to 3930 MHz frequency ranges show [TBD based on updates]

 Conclusions

 The AVSI data is not an exact match of Rec.
 ITU-R M.2059 altimeters.
 The Rec.
-ITU-R M.2059 altimeters were meant to be representative of radio altimeters installed on a variety of aircraft, the information from AVSI provides more insight into the types of radio altimeters through its categorisation of the tested altimeters in “Usage Categories.”
-All the tested altimeters for Usage Category 1 do show a trend of higher interference tolerance at lower altitudesin the 4200-4400 MHz frequency band (Figures A1-1 through A1-4), but that is not as apparent in Usage Category 2The AVSI testing is a very small sample of radio altimeters and limits the conclusions that may be drawn as a result.
+ITU-R M.2059 altimeters were meant to be representative of radio altimeters installed on a variety of aircraft, the information from AVSI provides more insight into the types and performance of radio altimeters through its categorisation of the tested altimeters in “Usage Categories.”
+All the tested altimeters for Usage Category 1 do show [a trend] of higher interference tolerance at altitudes below 2000 ft in the 4200-4400 MHz frequency band (Figures A1-1 through A1-4), but that is not as apparent in Usage Category 2 [at or above 2000 ft. ]

+The AVSI testing is a very small sample of radio altimeters and limits the conclusions that may be drawn as a result.
 However, several general characteristics can be observed.
 The AVSI testing is also limited in the number of frequencies tested.

 When new radio altimeter standards that are currently under development, new ITU documentation should be developed that provides a higher fidelity radio altimeter model (or models) to be used in sharing and compatibility studies.